Astra (missile): Gandiva

+VL-SRSAM

 Development

 Preliminary work on Astra Mk-1 had begun by 1990 with the completion of a pre-feasibility study.
 It was revealed to the public for the first time at Aero India 1998.
 It was described as an elongated Matra Super 530D with a smaller diameter in front of the wings.
 The project to develop the missile was officially sanctioned in 2004 with a budget of ₹955 crore.
 The project was to be led by Defence Research and Development Laboratory with assistance from Hindustan Aeronautics Limited and Electronics Corporation of India Limited.
 The initial version of Astra Mk-1 reportedly weighed 300 kg with a range of 25–40 km and was planned to be integrated with HAL Tejas.
 It was tested for the first time in May 2003.

 The missile was redesigned around 2006 due to control issues and performance deficiencies at high altitude.
 The initial design of four cruciform short-span long-chord wings were replaced by cropped delta wings placed near the nose.
 The redesigned missile had an improved propulsion system and was tested for the first time in 2008.
 By 2013, the missile had been redesigned again in response to multiple failures caused by adverse interactions between flight control surfaces.
 The control, guidance, and propulsion systems were also reconfigured.
 After the second redesign, the missile was lighter than the initial version by around 130 kg.
 It was tested from the ground thrice in December 2012 and captive trials from a Sukhoi Su-30MKI were held in April 2013.
+The aerodynamic characterization research was conducted at the National Aerospace Laboratories' 1.2m Trisonic Wind Tunnel Facility.

+Though initially conceived to be integrated with HAL Tejas, the platform catalogue were later expanded to include SEPECAT Jaguar and Mikoyan MiG-29 of the Indian Air Force and was further made compatible with Su-30MKI and Dassault Mirage 2000 as well.